Introducing Supportive - Profiles in your Gmail Learn more

 • query

-• filters on categories
+• category filters

 • location filters

-• funding-related filters
+• funding filters

 • employee range enums like num_employees_enum